m-guggenmos/remeta/README.md

 # ReMeta Toolbox

-The purpose of the ReMeta toolbox ("Reverse engineering of METAcognition") is the estimation of certain latent type 1 and type 2 ('metacognitve') parameters underlying the behavior in decision-making tasks.
+The purpose of the ReMeta toolbox ("Reverse engineering of Metacognition") is the estimation of certain latent type 1 and type 2 ('metacognitve') parameters underlying the behavior in decision-making tasks.
 At present, it is primarily focused on perceptual decision-making tasks with exactly two stimulus categories.

 **Important**: a basic prerequisite for the approach of the toolbox is that there are multiple stimulus intensities per stimulus category!